Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/README.md

+## Line Numbers for Google Docs

+> A seamless way line numbers to your Google Documents!

+## What is it

-# Line Numbers by Google Docs
+Line Numbers for Google Docs is a chrome extension that lets you number your Google Documents.

-> An awesome project.
+## Features

+- TODO
+- List
+- Some
+- Cool
+- Features

+## Examples

+This is what it looks like.